 We started with our Alcott Entry Cabinets which has three drawers, three cabinets, and three cubbies for shoes, leashes, toys, arts and crafts, or sports equipment.
 The center storage cabinets feature three double hooks to conceal jackets and backpacks.
 This is a great place to keep anything that maybe you don’t need every day, but you want to keep handy.
 We love this concealed storage because there’s a place for everything.

 But maybe even 6 feet of wall space seems like a a lot for your small home?
 Above, we have a little back door drop spot that can fit into almost any room.
 Using a shelf, desktop organizer, bulletin boards, a large basket, and a little ottoman, we can fit a mini-mudroom into even the smallest of homes!

-Above our desktop organizer, we hung another Burlap Message board in our medium size, and like in our first entryway, we divided the message board with washi tape so each person in the family could have their own space.
+Above our desktop organizer, we hung another Burlap Message Board in our medium size.
+We divided the message board with washi tape so each person in the family could have their own space.
 Using colorful tape to divide up the board is a simple 2-minute project that can keep your bulletin board from looking cluttered!

 Underneath our shelf, we added a large basket to catch things like shoes, toys, and sports equipment, and a small cube ottoman that is easy to pull out for tying shoes on your way out the door.

 TIP: If you would rather fit some hooks into this space, simply screw some hooks into the underside of the shelf as a place to hang rain jackets, book bags, and sweaters!